NBA 2K: NBA 2K League

 In February 2017, the National Basketball Association, in conjunction with Take-Two Interactive, announced the creation of an esports league centering on the NBA 2K franchise.
 Known as the NBA 2K League, it commence competition in 2018.
 It was the first esports league to be operated by a North American professional sports league.
 The league is structured similarly to the NBA; teams are operated by NBA franchises and feature five professional esports players.
 The teams compete against each other in the current year's NBA 2K game, and each member of a team only uses their in-game MyPlayer.
-The league feature a regular season, as well as the playoffs and finals.
+The league features a regular season, as well as the playoffs and finals.Sarkar, Samit (February 9, 2017).
+"NBA 2K maker teaming up with NBA for esports league".
+Polygon.
+Retrieved February 11, 2017.